kj114022/Texton/notes/Previous/EMULATOR_SETUP.md

 # Android Emulator Setup and Running Guide

-This guide walks you through setting up and running the Pantheon app on an Android emulator.
+This guide walks you through setting up and running the Texton app on an Android emulator.

 ## Prerequisites